moroshko/react-autosuggest/README.md

 * `suggestion` - The suggestion to render
 * `value` - The current value of the input
 * `valueBeforeUpDown` - The value of the input prior to Up/Down interactions.
+If user didn't interact with Up/Down yet, it will be `null`.
 It is useful if you want to highlight input's value in the suggestion (a.k.a the match), for example.

 It should return a `ReactElement`.
 For example: